 You’ll find a seemingly endless stream of sculpture-adorned paths, creeping uphill and offering spectacular views of the city.

-At this public park you’ll also see some of the Park Güell’s original homes including the famous Gaudí House Museum: it was here that architect Antoni Gaudi lived from 1906-1925.
+At this public park, you’ll also see some of Park Güell’s original homes, including the famous Gaudí House Museum.
+It was here that architect Antoni Gaudi lived from 1906-1925.

 In 1963 the house was turned into a museum about Gaudi and his life.

 💡 Looking to max out your visit?
 Wondering the best time to visit Parc Guell?
 Check out my Park Guell visit tips.